NERVsystems/osmmcp/pkg/osm/README.md

 ### Functions

-* `NewClient()` - Returns a pre-configured HTTP client for OSM API requests with appropriate timeouts and connection pooling
+* `GetClient()` - Returns a shared HTTP client with connection pooling
-* `HaversineDistance()` - Calculates distances between geographic coordinates using the Haversine formula
+* `geo.HaversineDistance()` - Calculates distances between geographic coordinates using the Haversine formula
-* `NewBoundingBox()` - Creates a new bounding box for geographic queries
+* `geo.NewBoundingBox()` - Creates a new bounding box for geographic queries
 * `BoundingBox.ExtendWithPoint()` - Extends a bounding box to include a point
 * `BoundingBox.Buffer()` - Adds a buffer around a bounding box
 * `BoundingBox.String()` - Returns a formatted string representation of a bounding box for use in Overpass queries